on Pen Trumau creating Woollenline

 In 2002 Pip was awarded a Creative Wales bursary from Arts Council Wales to create Re-presenting Wool a film and installation.
 Recent bodies of work include Marking a Point arising from observation of the Welsh Assembly debates and Water Power, an artist book responding to the installation of a micro-hydro electric scheme at her home and workplace.

 Conceived in 2009 Woollenline marked a departure in her work consolidating years of observational drawing seeking a visual language for the everyday world aiming to capture the mark that articulates the subtle nuances of behaviour, informs understanding and inspires insight in to the complexities of relationship and power.
-The work was brought to a conclusion in an animated film, Drawing Woollenlines.
+The work was brought to a conclusion in a new, animated film, Drawing Woollenlines.

 She puts herself alongside others in order to find points of connection; artists, students, farmers, politicians, taking cues from their world as to how its materiality could inform her marks.
 In seeking an aesthetic she uses found colour, physical material and elemental forces within conceptual frameworks.

-Pip works collaboratively with artists Kirsty Claxton and Elizabeth Adeline and with psychologist Dr. Alison Kidd to explore and develop process.
-Also as a partner in Artistseeking Attention.
+Pip works collaboratively with artists Kirsty Claxton and Elizabeth Adeline and with psychologist Dr. Alison Kidd to explore and develop process, also as a partner in Artistseeking Attention.

 She is a member of Swansea Print Workshop and the Welsh Group and has exhibited widely in the UK and abroad.